yangyijune/yangyijune.github.io/_pages/about.md

 The group is part of the **Inspur AI School at Shandong University**, benefiting from a strong academic environment and extensive industry collaborations.

-If you like problems that live both in papers and in deployed systems, I'd love to hear from you 😃.
+If you like problems that live both in papers and in real systems, I'd love to hear from you 😃.

 ---